-But he that doeth not anything until he is commanded . . . , the same is damned.9
+But he that doeth not anything until he is commanded. . .the same is damned (D&C 58: 26-29).

-Clearly that revelation had an impact, for a large share of the creativity in thought and practice in the Church came from what might be called the "private sector," or from the geographical and organizational periphery, and moved centripetally toward the center and universal adoption.
-To give some examples, the Relief Society originated as a voluntary ladies' aid society in Nauvoo, and was quickly reconstituted by the Prophet Joseph Smith as an official organization.
-The Woman's Exponent, first magazine for women west of the Mississippi (with one fly-by-night exception) originated as a semi-private venture in which the leading part was played by a twenty-two-year-old girl journalist from Smithfield, Utah.
+Clearly this revelation had an impact, for a large share of the creativity in thought and practice in the church came from what might be called the "private sector," or from the geographical and organizational periphery, and moved centripetally toward the center and universal adoption.
+To give some examples: The Relief Society originated as a voluntary ladies' aid society in Nauvoo and was quickly reconstituted by the prophet Joseph Smith as an official organization.
+The Woman's Exponent, first magazine for women west of the Mississippi (with one fly-by-night exception), originated as a semi-private venture in which the leading part was played by a twenty-two-year-old girl journalist from Smithfield, Utah.
 After many years of splendid service, it came to be recognized as the official organ of the Relief Societies.
-The Contributor and the Young Woman's Journal, the two periodicals which later formed The Improvement Era, were both initiated by the altruistic desire on the part of young men and young women writers to make a literary contribution to the
+The Contributor and the Young Woman's Journal, the two periodicals which later formed The Improvement Era, were both initiated by the altruistic desire on the part of young men and young women writers to make a literary contribution to the church.
+The United Order, as established by the church in 1874, was modeled along the lines of cooperative general stores established in Brigham City, Utah, in 1864, and in Lehi, Utah, in 1868.
+The Welfare Plan, as introduced in 1936, was built on experiences in St. George Stake, in southern Utah, and Liberty Stake, in Salt Lake City.
+All missionaries know of "good ideas" which were tried in one mission and quickly spread to others.
+All of this is quite "natural" and, upon reflection, is what we would expect; an examination of the Church Archives helps demonstrate its validity.
+Brigham Young used to say that more testimonies were obtained on the feet than on the knees.
+What he obviously meant was that we must all be "about our Father's business."